mcielinski/complex-data-analysis/README.md

 # complex-data-analysis
-Assignments for the Composite Data Analysis course.
+Assignments for the Complex Data Analysis course.